 The ICANN Board will respond in a timely manner to formal advice from all Advisory Committees, explaining what action it took and the rationale for doing so.

-This ATRT2 recommendation, however has not yet been reflected in ICANN bylaws, so this change should be required before the IANA stewardship transition.
-In addition, there is a question as to whether a board "response" would be sufficient to trigger the RR and IRP review mechanisms in this proposal.
-The CCWG and CWG are waiting on legal advice as to that question.
+This ATRT2 recommendation has not yet been reflected in ICANN Bylaws, so this change should be required before the IANA stewardship transition.
+In addition, there is a question as to whether a Board "response" would be sufficient to trigger the RR and IRP review mechanisms in this proposal.
+The CCWG-Accountability and CWG-Stewardship are waiting on legal advice as to that question.

 2.8.2 Require consultation and mutually acceptable solution for GAC advice that is backed by consensus